-aving a parent with Depression can be frightening, frustrating, and stressful.
-When someone you care about has a mental illness, you can feel helpless and wonder if you might be to blame.
-You are not at fault.
-There is nothing you could have done to cause your parent's Depression.
-It may feel like everything is out of your control, but try not to lose hope.
-Depression is very treatable and there are people who can help you and your parent recover.
+aving a parent with Schizophrenia can be frightening, frustrating, and stressful.
+When someone you care about has a mental illness, you can feel helpless and wonder if it's your fault.
+You are not to blame.
+There is nothing you could have done to cause your parent's Schizophrenia.
+Although it may feel like everything is out of your control, try not to lose hope.
+Schizophrenia is treatable and there are people who can help you and your parent recover.
 You are not alone!

-This book will help you understand more about Depression and what you can do to cope with your parent's illness.
+This book will help you understand more about Schizophrenia and what you can do to cope with your parent's illness.